 Women and young girls bear the brunt of poverty.
-Globally, 60% of people suffering from chronic hunger are women states the UN.
-Less than 20% of landowners in the world are women.
-In areas such as North Africa, the number of women landowners is less than five percent.
+Globally, more than half of the people suffering from chronic hunger are women.
+In addition, less than 20% of landowners in the world are women.
+In areas such as North Africa, the number of women landowners is less than 5%.
 This leaves women more vulnerable to food insecurity, violence and even extreme weather events caused by climate change.

 GVI has a variety of projects that focus on these areas.
-As well as working to provide better education for young girls, professional development classes help women expand their skillsets and access better job opportunities.
+As well as working to provide better education for young girls, GVI participants facilitate professional development classes to help women expand their skill sets and, as a result, access better job opportunities.
 More options for employment translate into increased independence and income, enabling women to be agents of change in their own lives.

 Gender equality in education and the workplace

-For each extra year of primary schooling, girls will earn 10–20% more when they start working.
+For each extra year of primary schooling, girls will earn 10 to 20% more when they start working.
 More years of schooling also means girls marry at a later age and are less vulnerable to intimate partner violence.

-To help boost education, GVI is helping to build schools in rural areas, set up more workshops and training for women and girls, and raise community awareness on the importance of female education.
+To help boost education, GVI is helping to support schools in rural areas, set up more workshops and training for women and girls, and raise community awareness on the importance of female education.

-GVI is also focusing on the SDG 5 target of making sure that women play an active role in decision making and have the same leadership opportunities as men.
-GVI sets an example here, with 50% of women at GVI holding decision-making positions.
+GVI is also focusing on the UN SDG 5 target of making sure that women play an active role in decision making and have the same leadership opportunities as men.
+GVI sets an example here, with more than half of the women at GVI holding decision-making positions.

-The gap between genders is widest in developing countries.
+The gap between genders is widest in low and middle-income countries.
 To help support women around the world, you can volunteer in women’s empowerment projects.
-GVI’s collaborative way of working and commitment to UN SDG 5 have been guiding factors in establishing volunteer programs that work toward women’s empowerment and community development.
+GVI’s collaborative way of working and commitment to UN SDG 5 have been guiding factors in establishing volunteer programs that work towards women’s empowerment and community development.

 We offer a range of women’s empowerment internships and volunteer programs that target gender equality.
 Through these programs, GVI has helped women play more active roles in their communities and in wider society.

-Whether helping to give women and young girls better access to education in India, helping women develop themselves professionally in Cambodia, or facilitating women’s healthcare workshops in Peru, as a volunteer you can contribute directly to the sustainable development goal of gender equality.
+Whether helping to give women and young girls better access to education in India, helping women develop themselves professionally in Cambodia, or facilitating women’s healthcare workshops in Laos, as a volunteer you can contribute directly to improving gender equality.